Hitler, the evil dictator, one of the most hated rulers of modern history.

 Indians, during 1940s, had bigger things to worry about.
-The partition of India was the main talk of politics and religion; we were too busy hating our own neighbors, who had no time for Hitler!
+The partition of India was the main problem at our hand; we were too busy hating our own neighbors, who had no time for Hitler!

 If anything, Hitler has always been a subject of curiosity amongst Indians.
 Most of the western world hates him with passion.
 We – the Indians – don’t see this hate or strong dislike of him until we leave India and go overseas.

-Hate or no hate, Hitler has become a fascinating figure in India; may be a bit mysterious.
+Hate or no hate, Hitler has become a fascinating figure in India.
 The limited knowledge of his life amongst our cultures and the way he is portrayed in Indian school books leaves us wanting for more.

 1940s – India and German